yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 So, we just need to remove that element and again maintaining an order.

-But Again which operation we need to use to maintain the order.
+But Again which operations we need to use to maintain the order.

-Is it slideUp?
-Yes, you can use it but is it feasible for this operation?
-Actually No, In slideUp operation you need to use it for each element but the element out of order is only at index 0.
-We can improve the performance by only maintaining the order of the element of index 0 for which we can use slideDown operation which will be discussed in detail after the pop operation.
+First of all swap the element at index 0 with the last index. and Then use heapify to again reorder the elements at index 0.

+Return the element of last index and then decrease the size of heap.

     public int pop(){
         if(isEmpty())